• Skip to main content

 Instructions

 • Combine the flour, (fast action yeast if using), caraway and the salt.
-Add the sourdough starter, honey and water (if using yeast you will more than likely have to add 230g water), mix until you have a smooth dough.
+Add the sourdough starter, honey, oil and milk (if using yeast you will more than likely have to add 240g milk), mix until you have a smooth, fairly stiff dough, that's not too sticky.
 It should be firm, but if it seems too dry, add a little more water, a tablespoon at a time, and work until smooth.
 (If you're using fast action yeast you will definitely need to add more water)

-• Cover the bowl with cling film and leave to rest overnight at room temperature (8 hours).
-The mixture will only expand slightly but should smell “yeasty” and slightly sour the next day.
+• Place in a plastic box with a lid and leave to rest overnight at room temperature (8 hours).
+Or leave at room temperature for 1 hour, then place in the fridge for up tp 24 hours.
+The mixture will only expand a little but should smell “yeasty” and slightly sour the next day.

 • Preheat the oven to 190°C Fan.
 Have a large baking tray ready in the oven.